 Total unearned aid that must be returned equals 47% x $6727.50 = $3565.58

-There are some Title IV funds that you were scheduled to receive that cannot be disbursed to you once you withdraw because of other eligibility requirements.
-For example, if you did not begin academic attendance in a three-credit hour course and you withdrawal, the three credit hours can not count toward your enrollment credit and you will not receive aid for these credits.
+Some Title IV funds you were scheduled to receive cannot be disbursed to you once you withdraw because of other eligibility requirements.
+For example, if you did not begin academic attendance in a three-credit hour course and withdrew, the three credit hours can not count toward your enrollment credit and you will not receive aid for these credits.

 1. Federal Unsubsidized Direct loans